-Haridwar (or Hardwar) literally meaning 'The Gateway to the Gods', is an important pilgrimage centre, situated in the beautiful hill state of Uttarakhand.
-This holy city is one of the ‘sapta-puris’ i.e. the seven holy cities of India.
-In addition, this place is the gateway to three other pilgrimage centres of Uttarakhand, namely Rishikesh, Kedarnath, and Badrinath.
+Haridwar (or Hardwar), literally meaning “the gateway to the gods”, is an important pilgrimage centre; it is situated in the beautiful hill state of Uttarakhand.
+This holy city is one of the sapta-puris i.e., the seven holy cities of India.
+In addition, this place is the gateway to three other pilgrimage centres of Uttarakhand, namely Rishikesh, Kedarnath and Badrinath.

 The city of Haridwar is also known as Mayapuri, Kapila, Moksha Dwar and Gangadwar and finds mention in various ancient Hindu epics.
 The history of this sacred place dates back to the era of the illustrious King Vikramaditya.
 The destination is known for its world famous religious centres and tourist attractions.
 Most of the pilgrim spots here are situated on the banks of the holy Ganges river.

 Tourist Places In And Around Haridwar